27 Transformer reference - DRAFT π

 (range 60))) (

-First we create and run a pipeline which does the PCA.
-In this pipeline we do not fix the number of columns, as we want to plot the result for all numbers of components (up to 60)
+First we create and run a pipeline that computes the PCA.
+In this pipeline we do not fix the number of columns, as we want to plot the result for all numbers of components (up to 60).

 def fitted-ctx